Cannabis in New York

 Cannabis in New York has been legal for medical purposes under New York law since 2016, and recreational purposes since 2021.
 As of 2022, recreational cannabis is for sale legally in the state (including Native American reservations), only through state-approved dispensaries.

-Adults aged 21 and older are allowed to possess up to 3 oz of cannabis and 24 g of concentrated cannabis.
+Adults 21 and older are allowed to possess up to 3 oz of cannabis and 24 g of concentrated cannabis.
 In addition, home cultivation of up to three mature and three immature cannabis plants per individual will be permitted, with a maximum of twelve plants per household, once regulations for home grow are in place.

 On March 30, 2021, both houses of the New York State Legislature approved legislation to legalize recreational marijuana.
 The bill was signed into law by former New York Governor Andrew Cuomo on March 31, 2021.
 The law also resulted in previous marijuana-related criminal records in the state of New York being expunged.
 As of October 2021, New York State prohibited employers from testing both prospective and current employees for cannabis use or otherwise discriminating against employees who use cannabis outside of work hours.

 Smoking marijuana in public is subject to the same enforcement and penalties as smoking tobacco.
 Local laws such as the Smoke Free Air Act prohibit the burning of marijuana or its use in electronic cigarettes in most public spaces.